The Best Manicotti Recipe

 I love using a silicone pastry bag to squeeze the mixture into the shells.

-If you don’t have a silicone pastry bag, a large narrow spoon may be a good option.
+A large, narrow spoon may be a good option if you don’t have a silicone pastry bag.
 You could also use a gallon-sized ziplock bag with a hole clipped in one corner.

 Be creative!
 You got this!
 It’s all about simplicity.
-Try to make things as easy as possible, so that you’ll want to make this stuffed manicotti recipe over and over again.
+Try to make things as easy as possible, so you’ll want to make this stuffed manicotti recipe repeatedly.

 Are there any variations for the manicotti filling?

-• Add freshly grated parmesan cheese, cheddar cheese, or spicy pepper jack cheese.
+• Add freshly grated Parmesan, cheddar, or spicy pepper jack cheese.

-• For added fiber and nutrition – add a variety of vegetables to the cheese filling – Spinach, tomatoes, mushrooms, zucchini, etc. You’ll need to cut these veggies into smaller pieces so they’ll fit into the pasta noodles easier.
+• For added fiber and nutrition, add a variety of vegetables to the cheese filling—spinach, tomatoes, mushrooms, zucchini, etc. You’ll need to cut these veggies into smaller pieces so they’ll fit into the pasta noodles more easily.

-• To add some additional protein – Make a meat mixture to add with the ricotta and mozzarella cheese.
-Italian sausage, ground beef, or ground turkey would be delicious and savory options.
+• Add some additional protein, and make a meat mixture with ricotta and mozzarella cheese.
+Cooked Italian sausage, ground beef, or ground turkey would be delicious and savory options.
 Be extra careful when adding the meat mixture to the manicotti noodles.
 The meat will need to be finely ground so that it doesn’t tear the noodles when adding the mixture.

 • Add additional spices such as garlic or fresh basil.
 These spices are part of the spaghetti sauce, but you can add more if desired.